smallkirby/lysithea/docs/TUTORIAL.md

 [.] cleaning Drothea...
 ```

-It stars QEMU automatically and run `drothea` and `ingrid` inside it.
+It stars QEMU automatically and runs `drothea` and `ingrid` inside it.
 They check kernel configurations and report you if the kernel has weak configurations.
-In this example, `drothea` reports that krenel version is 5.10.25, unprivileged uffd is allowed, unprivileged ebpf is allowed, and etc. It also says that KASLR and kptr restriction is enabled, which make debugging harder.
+In this example, `drothea` reports that kernel version is 5.10.25, unprivileged uffd is allowed, unprivileged ebpf is allowed, and etc. It also says that KASLR and kptr restriction is enabled, which make debugging harder.

 ## writing exploit and try on local